Will Lawyer: 10 Reasons You Probably Need a Will

-If so then your lawyer will most certainly say you need a will.
 Without a will, the government decides who will take care of your children.
-If you hire a will lawyer, they can help you draft a will that specifically names who you want to look after your children in the event of your death.
-This person will be called your child’s legal guardian, and can make the decisions that your child is too young to make.
-A will can grant or take away some specific powers of a legal guardian.
-A will can also make sure your children are provided for with your assets, so that your children do not have to rely on charity for survival.
+A will lawyer drafts a will that specifically names who you want to look after your children in the event of your death.
+Your child’s legal guardian can make the decisions that your child is too young to make; however, a will can grant or take away some specific powers of a legal guardian.
+A will also ensures your children are provided for with your assets, so that your children do not have to rely on charity for survival.

 Do you have multiple children?

-Do you have multiple children?
-It is best to explain to your children how you will be dividing your assets after you pass away.
+Explain to your children how you will be dividing your assets after you pass away.
 In addition to a conversation with your children, you need a will that directs how the assets should be split.
 Do you have a child that you wish to disinherit?
 You cannot do so without a will.
-If you hire a will lawyer to assist you, the will lawyer can make sure that your will expressly states that you want your child to not receive anything.
-A will lawyer can help you make sure that your child does not bring litigation against your other heirs in order to try to get some money from your estate.
+If you hire a will lawyer to assist you, the will lawyer can create a will that disinherits one child and protects the other children from litigation from the disinherited child.

-If you do not have a will, and have no children, your money could end up going to complete strangers.
-Based on the Pennsylvania laws that control where assets go someone dies without a will, your money could end up going to distant relatives you’ve never met.
-It could even end up going in to the government’s coffers.
-If you would rather have your money going to friends, charities, or whomever you decide, instead of the government, you need to hire a will lawyer to help you with your will.
+Without a will, your money could end up going to complete strangers.
+Based on the Pennsylvania laws that control where assets go when someone dies without a will, distant relatives you’ve never met may inherit your money.
+The government may lay claim to your money.
+If you would rather direct where your money goes, whether to friends, charities, or whomever you decide, you need to hire a will lawyer to help you with your will.

 Are you remarried with adult children?

-It is important to consider whether you want your spouse or your children to receive the majority of your estate.
-Some people chose to leave their house to their spouse, but the rest of their assets to their children.
-Other decide to leave everything to their spouse.
-There are also people whose spouses are financially secure and do not want a portion of the estate.
-Without a will, it is impossible to know how you would like your assets divided.
+Do you want your spouse or your children to receive the majority of your estate?
+Some people choose to leave their house to their spouse, but the rest of their assets to their children.
+Others decide to leave everything to their spouse.
+Some spouses are financially secure and do not want a portion of the estate.
+Without a will, your blended family won’t know how you would like your assets divided.

 Do you have a child with special needs?

-If so, you should hire a will lawyer to help you draft your will to make sure your child is cared for for the rest of their life.
-A will lawyer can help you plan out how to ensure that you have sufficient assets to cover your child’s expenses.
+Protect your child and ensure their care for the rest of their life by having a will created that outlines how your assets will be used.
+A will lawyer can help you plan out how to maximize your assets to cover your child’s expenses.
 In a will, you can express how you want your assets used to care for your child.

 Reason 2: Unintended beneficiaries.

-Two modern trends have given rise to an large increase in the number of contested estates.
-The first trend is the divorce rate being at an all time high.
+In recent days, it’s not uncommon for wills to be contested.
+One of the main reasons behind contested estates is due to the all-time high divorce rate.
 Children from different relationships, remarriage, old wills naming the former spouse, and all sorts of confusion complicates modern wills.
 When a person dies, people come out of the woodwork to claim even the smallest bit of the estate.